Designate or Change Your Account’s Trusted Contact

 Selecting your trusted contact

 Choose someone that you trust to act on your behalf, will know how to reach you, and is at least 18 years old.
-You may choose 1 person to be the trusted contact for all your accounts, or you may name a different person for each account.
+You may choose 1 or more people to be the trusted contact for all your accounts, or you may name a different person for each account.
 For joint accounts, each account owner may specify 1 trusted contact.

 To designate or change your trusted contact: